 No matter which route you choose, stopping at the Northern Electric Trolley Trail in Clarks Summit is a great place to stretch your legs.
 This trail follows the former path of the Northern Electric Trolley, which ran between Scranton and Montrose, Pennsylvania, from 1907-1932.

 While the trail might not be the most scenic or challenging hike in this portion of Pennsylvania, this trail is great for those looking for a nice walk through the woods with the family, somewhere easy to ride a bike, or a bit of exercise while doing a road trip.

-Picking up Route 6 again in Clarks Summit, the road passes through Factoryville, birthplace of baseball legend Christy Mathewson, before finally pulling into Tunkhannock.
+Picking up Route 6 again in Clarks Summit, the road passes through Factoryville, the birthplace of baseball legend Christy Mathewson, and Little Rocky Glen Falls, before finally pulling into Tunkhannock.